Harrison County, Indiana: History

 Squire Boone settled in what is now Boone Township in 1806.
 He died in 1815 and is buried in a cave near his home, Squire Boone Caverns.
 James, Isaiah, and Daniel (son of Squire) Boone settled in Harrison County's Heth Township during the first decade of the 1800s.
 The county's first church was built by Boone east of present-day Laconia.
 The church, which has been reconstructed, is known as Old Goshen.
 Jacob Kintner settled near Corydon in about 1810.
 He was one of the wealthiest settlers and amassed a 700 acre tract of land around Corydon, built a large home, and maintained an inn.
 Paul and Susannah Mitchem became Quakers and immigrated to Harrison County from North Carolina in 1814, bringing with them 107 slaves whom they freed after arriving.
-Although some of the former slaves left, the group became one of the largest communities of free blacks in the state.
+Although some of the former slaves left, the group became one of the largest communities of free black people in the state.

 The first road was built in Harrison County in 1809 connecting Corydon with Mauckport on the Ohio River.
 A tow-and-ferry line was operated there by the Mauck family bringing settlers into the county from Kentucky.
 This road and ferry greatly expanded the county's economic viability and ease of access to the outside world, leading to a rapid settlement of the area.
 The county's population more than doubled in the following decade.

 Dennis Pennington, who lived near Lanesville, became one of the county's early leading citizens and speaker of the territory's legislature.
 Corydon began competing with other southern Indiana settlements to become the new capital of the territory after its reorganization in 1809.
 Hostilities broke out in 1811 with the Native American tribes on the frontier, and the territorial capital was moved to Corydon on May 1, 1813, after Pennington suggested that it would be safer than Vincennes.
 For the next twelve years, Corydon was the political center of the territory and subsequent state.
 A state constitution was drafted in Corydon during June 1816 and after statehood (December 1816) the town served as the state capital until 1825.

 The first division of the county occurred in 1814 when the northern portion of the county was separated to become Washington County.
 In 1818 the western part of the county was partitioned off to become Crawford County.
 In 1819 Floyd County was created out of the eastern part of the county.
 Since that time, Harrison County's eastern border has had minor adjustments through land transactions with Floyd County; the last change occurred in 1968.